datastax/kafka-sink/changelog/README.md

 ## Changelog

 ### 1.0.0 (in progress)
+- [improvement] KAF-54: Change default-properties to be more intuitive
 - [new feature] KAF-49: Add queryExecutionTimeout global setting
 - [improvement] KAF-52: Refactor kafka-sink repo into a few Maven modules